Emīlija Benjamiņa: Soviet era and death

 Jaunākās Ziņas was published for the last time on 9 August 1940.
-The newspaper had strongly advocated the advantages of parliamentary systems like those of the United Kingdom and Sweden, and its uncompromising stand against totalitarianism had antagonized both the Communists and the National Socialists.
+The newspaper had strongly advocated the advantages of parliamentary systems like those of the United Kingdom and Sweden.

 Emīlija apparently thought she herself would be spared.
 The Swedish ambassador to Latvia offered to marry her, thereby making her a Swedish citizen with diplomatic protection.
 But he could not offer protection for her adopted son, so she refused his offer.
 Rudolph Aicher (her younger sister's husband) through his contacts with Joachim von Ribbentrop, managed to arrange an interview with Heinrich Himmler in the hopes of getting the German Government's intervention on her behalf.
 However, after having her and her newspaper's politics investigated, Himmler concluded that she was "Reichswidrig" ("an enemy of the Reich") and would not help.
 But above all, her former employee, her regular party guest, and her friend: Vilis Lācis, the new Communist Interior Minister for the Latvian Soviet Socialist Republic was the one who decided such things.
 And so, indeed he did.

 Initially, Emīlija had been "moved" from her city residence at Kr.
 Barona Str.
 12 to a small flat at Kr.
 Barona 19.
 On 14 June 1941 Soviet police came to the door with a list of names, told her to pack her things, and took her away.
 Juris was also on the list, but they could not find him.

 Emīlija Benjamiņa was subject to the 1941 Soviet deportations from Latvia and died in the Usollag Gulag forced labor camp on 23 September 1941, a little over a week after her 60th birthday.

 Filmography

 In 2021, the six-part film Emīlija.
-The queen of the Latvian press (Emīlija.
-Latvijas preses karaliene) premiered.
+The Queen of the Latvian Press (Emīlija.
+Latvijas preses karaliene) premiered, starring Guna Zariņa as Benjamiņa.